MrBertie/synonyms/README.md

 Place the cursor in a word and click the `Find word at cursor` button beside the search box.
 The result will be listed in the sidebar.

-**Manual serch.**  You can also type a word or phrase directly into the search box and press `Enter`.
+**Manual search.**  You can also type a word or phrase directly into the search box and press `Enter`.

 **Reset search.**  Click to the clear search box cross to reset the display.

+The sidebar keeps a history of all recent words, click on any word to reload that meaning.

 ## Copying